Articulate AnyMesh: Open-Vocabulary 3D Articulated Objects Modeling: Method

 \subsection{Overview}

 Our pipeline converts any mesh into its articulated counterpart, including hand-crafted meshes with part geometry, surface meshes generated through text-to-3D or image-to-3D methods and meshes reconstructed from real-world objects.
-The process involves three main steps, including \textbf{Movable Part Segmentation}, \textbf{Articulation Estimation} and \textbf{Refinement}, as depicted in Figure~\ref{fig:pipeline}.
+The process involves three main steps, including \textbf{Movable Part Segmentation}, \textbf{Articulation Estimation} and \textbf{Post-Processing}, as depicted in Figure~\ref{fig:pipeline}.
 Specifically, the \textbf{Movable Part Segmentation} step employs the method proposed by PartSlip++ \cite{liu2023partslip} to segment movable parts from the input mesh. \textbf{Articulation Estimation} extracts the articulation parameters for each movable part by leveraging geometric cues and prior knowledge from visual and language foundation models.
-In the \textbf{Refinement} stage, the geometry and texture of the articulated object are enhanced with geometry-aware 2D diffusion model Richdreamer \citep{qiu2024richdreamer}, guided by SDS loss to distill the diffusion model’s 3D prior.
-During this stage, movable parts undergo random transformation to improve optimization performance.
+The optional \textbf{Post-Processing} stage enhances geometry and texture using an off-the-shelf 3D shape completion model \cite{yang2025holopart} and an off-the-shelf texture generation model \cite{Meshy}.